From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Formulation of Attacks

 \subsection{Threat Model}

-We consider a system consisting of three parties: a defender, an attacker, and the outside environment, the interplay among which is illustrated in Fig.~\ref{fig-interaction}.
-Specifically, a defender deploys a GAD system to detect anomalous nodes in an existing network.
-In practice, the network is not readily available; instead, the defender will need to construct the network via data collection.
-We model data collections as a querying process where the defender sends queries consisting of pairs of nodes $(u,v)$ to the environment, which responds with the existence of the relation between $u$ and $v$ (i.e., whether there is an edge between $u$ and $v$).
-Then, based on the query results the defender can construct an observed network.
-This querying process models real-world scenarios such as taking surveys on friendships, conducting field experiments to measure the communication channels, etc.
+To mimic the security field in the real world, we consider a scenario with three parties: analyst, attacker and environment, where the interplay among these three parties is shown in Fig.~\ref{fig-interaction}.
+Especially, the analyst's goal is to utilize the GAD system to detect the anomalies in the graph data collected from the environment.
+However, the graph data is not readily available in the environment, that is, the analyst should construct the graph data via data collection.
+The data collection is a querying process where the analyst queries node pairs $(u,v)$ in the environment, then the environment will feedback on the results whether $(u,v)$ is equal to $0$ or $1$ (relation existence between node $u$ and $v$).
+Last, the analyst can construct the graph by integrating all the querying results.
+For example, the query can be taking the question paper on friendships, communication channels, financial transactions, literature references, etc.

-An attacker, sitting between the defender and the outside environment, can tamper with the above data collection procedure by modifying the query results sent from the environment.
-For example, as shown in Fig.~\ref{fig-interaction}, the defender makes a query ``Is there a relation between $C$ and $D$?" to the environment; an attacker can change the query result ``$\{C,D\} = 0$" (non-existence) to ``$\{C,D\} = 1$" (existence), which is obtained by the defender.
-Consequently, the attacker is inserting an edge in the network constructed by the defender.
-That is, by modifying the query results, the attacker is equivalently manipulating the network topology, resulting in structural attacks.
-We state the attacker's goal, knowledge, and capability as follows.
+Alternatively, the attacker can inject noises during the data collection phase and contaminate the query results in the environment.
+For instance, the analyst in Fig.~\ref{fig-interaction} makes a query ``Do $C$ and $D$ have friendship with each other?", the attacker can contaminate the query results ``$\{C,D\} = 1$" (existence) to ``$\{C,D\} = 0$" (non-existence).
+As a result, the attacker deletes an edge in the graph data constructed by the analyst.
+From this perspective, the attacker can manipulate the graph structure by tampering with the querying results and resulting in structural attacks on the graph data.
+The attacker's goal, knowledge and ability are:

-\begin{itemize} \item[$\bullet$] \textbf{Attacker's Goal.} For attacking unsupervised learning approach like $\mathsf{OddBall}$, we assume that the attacker has \textit{a set of target nodes} within the network, which are \textit{risky} nodes that have relatively high anomaly scores initially.
-The attacker's goal is thus to enable these target nodes to evade the detection.
-For attacking supervised learning methods such as GCN, the attacker's goal is to minimize the overall classification accuracy of the GAD systems.
+\begin{itemize} \item[$\bullet$] \textbf{Attacker's Goal.} For attacking an unsupervised learning approach like $\mathsf{OddBall}$, it is assumed that the attacker assigns a target node set in the graph data representing the victim nodes with initially high-level anomaly scores.
+The attacker aims at helping these victim nodes to evade anomaly detection.
+Under a supervised setting, the attacker's objective is to degenerate the overall detection performance of the GCN-based GAD systems.